manoverboard/AndrewBoardman/about.md

   who runs a studio in Canada called <a href="https://manoverboard.com" title="">Manoverboard</a>
   whose focus is on helping organizations drive social change through human-centered design.
 Manoverboard is a Certified B Corporation.
-The whole shebang began in 2002 out of my small Brooklyn apartment.</p><p>In addition to managing the studio, I draw and write.
+The whole shebang began in 2002 out of my Brooklyn apartment.</p><p>In addition to managing the studio, I draw and write.
 I am slowly working on a book on design responsibility.
-I teach at the University of Manitoba and recently taught at Red River College in Winnipeg.
+I teach design at the University of Manitoba and recently taught at Red River College in Winnipeg.
   Outside of graphic design, my interests include consciousness, history and critical theory.</p><p>What else?
 I cut my design teeth creating Barneys New York’s first e-commerce site.
 I hold a B.A. from Brown University and an M.F.A. from SUNY Albany.